Tullimonstrum: History of discovery

 Amateur collector Francis Tully found the first of these fossils in 1955 in a fossil bed known as the Mazon Creek formation.
 He took the strange creature to the Field Museum of Natural History, but paleontologists were stumped as to which phylum Tullimonstrum belonged to.
 The species Tullimonstrum gregarium ("Tully's common monster"), as these fossils later were named, takes its genus name from Tully, whereas the species name, gregarium, means "common", and reflects its abundance within the formation.
 The term monstrum ("monster") relates to the creature's outlandish appearance and strange body plan.

 The fossil remains "a puzzle", and interpretations liken it to a worm, a mollusc, an arthropod, a conodont, or a vertebrate.
 Since it appears to lack characteristics of the well-known modern phyla, some speculate that it was representative of a stem group to one of the many phyla of worms that are poorly represented today.
 Similarities with Cambrian fossil organisms were noted.
 Chen et al. suggested similarities to Nectocaris pteryx.
-Others pointed to a general resemblance between Tullimonstrum and Opabinia regalis, although Cave et al. note that they were too morphologically dissimilar to be related.
+Others pointed to a general resemblance between Tullimonstrum and Opabinia regalis, although Cave et al. notes that they were too morphologically dissimilar to be related.